dotlang/language/README.md

 |-----|-----tcp
 |-----|-----socket

-In the above examples `core.math, core.io, core.sys, core.net, core.http, core.tcp, core.socket` are all packages.
-Each package can have zero or more source code files.
-Each source code file represents a class.
+In the above examples `core.math, core.io, core.sys, core.net, core.net.http, core.net.tcp, core.net.socket` are all packages.
+Each package can have a number of source code files.
+Each source code file represents one class.
 Because some OSs have case insensitive naming for file/directory, it is suggested that name of packages and source code files be all lower case.
 You can separate parts of a name using underscore (e.g. `data_structures`).

 There are three types of classes: `simple class`, `static class` and `interface class` (or `interface`).